aoezd/mobile-application-development-semester-project/README.md

-# Mobile Application Development Semesterprojekt
+# Mobile Application Development Semester Project
-As part of a semester project in the lecture Mobile Application Development @FachhochschuleLübeck, every student hat to build a small todo app with Android.
+As part of a semester project in the lecture Mobile Application Development at Technische Hochschule Lübeck in 2018, every student had to build a small todo app with Android.
 Jump to the [project requirements](#requirements-to-pass-the-lecture), to get a feeling for what had to be done in the project.
 Please note that all aspects regarding the UI were left to the students.

 ## Getting Started